 I was growing increasingly aware that my writings for the blog were taking me to the grand, decaying remains of death celebration at its peak and largely ignoring the newer places of rest which had opened in successive years: places where a fair number of us will probably end up.

-Following on from our visit to the Novo Cemetery, I was keen to see another faith cemetery and also venture to a corner of London we’d never been to.
-Again, realising that most of the places we’ve explored have been largely Christian, I was curious to investigate the attitude that Muslims have in regard to death, so using trusty old Google, Christina and I settled on venturing up to a place called Hainault, a place I still have trouble pronouncing (Hey-now?
+Following on from my visit to the Novo Cemetery, I was keen to see another faith cemetery and also venture to a corner of London we’d never been to.
+Again, realising that most of the places I’ve explored have been largely Christian and I was curious to investigate the attitude that Muslims have in regard to death, so using trusty old Google, I settled on venturing up to a place called Hainault, a place I still have trouble pronouncing (Hey-now?
 Han-ought?
 Hain-alt?) to see a literal ‘Garden of Peace’.

 Owned by a private company which manages similar spaces across the UK.
 The Westerleigh group opened Forest Park Cemetery and Crematorium in 2005, the first such cemetery to open of this type in London for nearly forty years: opening for much the same reason that the Gardens of Peace did – this part of London’s burial provision just wasn’t up to scratch and something needed to be done.

 I felt as if I’d entered Lilliput.
 The headstones were about the third of the size I’m used to, presumably to highlight that cremated remains lay here.
 Trinkets adorned many a headstone, from the model Taxi, including ‘for hire’ sign, to the little circular flowerbed that contained rocks from all over the world.